Acme Logo

 Acme Logo 1984

 American Stores continued to grow by acquiring new firms.
 The logo reflected this by the red color going beyond the white border.
 A thin white stripe remained inside the red background near the edge.
-The sharp corners on the sides were removed, returning the original oval.
+The sharp corners on the sides were removed, restoring the original oval shape.
 The saturated red tone of the emblem demonstrated the achievement of the apogee of development, the unprecedented power of the company.
 The energy that destroys everything in its path.
 White tones represented fair play and fair prices.

 1998 – today